 Field courses are subsidised by the school but you may need to make a contribution to the cost of some of these.

 What kind of accommodation is available at Nottingham?

-There are around 8,000 rooms available in catered and self-catered accommodation.
-The fees for catered accommodation include 19 meals per week (breakfast, lunch and dinner on weekdays and brunch and dinner on weekends).
+There are rooms available in catered and self-catered accommodation.
+The fees for catered accommodation include meals.
 In self-catered accommodation, you will have access to a shared kitchen where you will be able to cook for yourself.